Social Exclusion Housing.

 Some regions may get excessive demand for affordable housing while others get unsustainable low demand, as when social rents are set way below low-market rents in some locations and close to low-market rents in other areas especially where low-income families face relocation difficulty that prevents natural corrections from working.

 Social housing development for the low-incomed will tend towards concentrating unemployed, welfare dependant and problem families in a disadvantaged socially excluded sub-society.
 This often involves housing problems involving non-sustainability in developed countries like the UK - needing appropriate social inclusion strategies.

-And to be considered for those who need to break an alcohol addiction or drug addiction, the best rehab treatment options may often include sober living homes.
+For families with an adult who needs to break an alcohol addiction or drug addiction, the best rehab treatment options to consider may often include